-The 3800X has a rating of up to 4.5GHz boost clock speed, so the 4.2GHz speed we started with was well within its reach.
+The 3700X has a rating of up to 4.4GHz boost clock speed, so we’re really pushing the limits here. but it holds stable.

 Always be checking your monitoring dials during the stress test.
-As you can see, even this small tweak has added almost 5 degrees onto the running temp of the CPU.
+As you can see, even this small tweak has had a huge temperature impact on the CPU

 Keep doing this until you reach your desired speed and run the stress test to make sure your system is stable.